pierremaw/Tradingview-ChartBot/README.md

 }
 ```

-The service will use this payload to navigate to the specified asset’s chart, take a snapshot, and update the corresponding Airtable record with the new image and chart link.
+The service references this payload to navigate to the specified asset’s chart, take a snapshot, and update the corresponding Airtable record with the new image and chart link.